Marshland Ciders

 The cider is very drinkable, with a mellow nature and a smooth feel in the mouth.
 It has a fruitiness that starts with apple cider and finishes with a nutty pear-skin aftertaste.
 The initial impression is that of a zingy, refreshing cider, but further down the glass, as the palate adapts to the flavours, the underlying complexity becomes more apparent.

-Orchard Duet - sweet, still, apple and pear cider
+Sweet apple and pear cider